+Earth Day is coming up on Saturday 22nd April.
 Climate change is a serious issue, and as a result many businesses are making an effort to reduce their carbon footprint.
-Since COP26 there has been a greater emphasis on what we as individuals and businesses can do to help save our planet and tackle the climate crisis.
+In recent years, there has been a greater emphasis on what we as individuals and businesses can do to help save our planet and tackle the climate crisis.

 Thankfully there are lots of simple ways for businesses to become more eco-friendly.
 Here are five tips to help reduce your business carbon footprint.